Overview

 The heart is essentially two pumps working in parallel.
 Each pump consists of two chambers (atria and ventricles).

-The heart has a natural pacemaker (SA node) in the right atrium which initiates each heartbeat.
+The heart has a natural pacemaker (called the SA node) in the right atrium which initiates each heartbeat.
 The electrical signal spreads from the SA node through the atria before crossing to the ventricles via the AV node.

 Block in any part of this system can cause bradycardia.